nameisalfio/2d-Segmentation-of-in-hand-objects/README.md

 ## Additional Notes

-Dataset preprocessing can be time-consuming.
+*   Dataset preprocessing can be time-consuming.
 The generated .npy cache files significantly speed up subsequent data loading.
-Ensure sufficient disk space for raw datasets, cached .npy files, saved models, and generated outputs.
+*   Ensure sufficient disk space for raw datasets, cached .npy files, saved models, and generated outputs.
-Training benefits greatly from a CUDA-enabled NVIDIA GPU.
+*   Training benefits greatly from a CUDA-enabled NVIDIA GPU.
+*   The term "VISOR" used in some directory names (e.g., `dataset_cache_visor`, `tensorboard_logs_visor`) or internal script configurations in this project refers to the processing pipeline and data derived from `visor_hoi_synth`, not the original real EPIC-KITCHENS VISOR dataset unless explicitly stated otherwise.